DisciplesofLove/JOY-SOVEREIGN-COIN-JSC-/README.md

 - **Proof of inference:** nodes submit verifiable machine-learning inference results instead of performing traditional mining.
 - **Feeless by default:** transaction fees can be disabled via the `CRYPTONOTE_FEES_ENABLED` flag.
 - **Cross-chain routing:** inference submissions and transfers can be relayed through IOTA, Solana and Polygon Supernet to subsidize costs.
+The placeholder implementation lives in `src/cryptonote_basic/inference_router.cpp`.
 - **Privacy:** ring signatures and stealth addresses inherited from Monero.

 ## Building